LaunchCodeEducation/intro-to-programming-csharp/src/chapters/arrays/exercises.rst

    to explore the following methods: ``Sort``, ``Reverse``.
 Refer back to the chapter if you need to review the proper syntax for any of these methods.

-   #.
-Select a range of 2 items to ``Sort`` from each array.
-Does ``Sort`` alter the
-      original arrays?
-Print the indices you altered to verify your changes.
    #. ``Reverse`` the first array, and ``Sort`` the second.
 Print each array to verify your changes.
       What is the difference between these two methods?
 Do the methods alter the original arrays?
       How does ``Reverse`` work?
 What is reversed?
 How does ``Sort`` work?
 What is being sorted?